frankheat/offsecnotes/content/web/vulnerabilities/prototype pollution/index.md

 Being able to affect the global `__proto__` property is not very useful unless you can use it to affect other parts of the code.

 {{< hint style=tips >}}
-**Tip**: Third-party libraries of prototype pollution gadgets [https://github.com/BlackFan/client-side-prototype-pollution](https://github.com/BlackFan/client-side-prototype-pollution)
+Third-party libraries of prototype pollution gadgets [https://github.com/BlackFan/client-side-prototype-pollution](https://github.com/BlackFan/client-side-prototype-pollution).
 {{< /hint >}}

 ---